Viasat Plus

-Viasat Plus was a television channel established to entertain audience between the ages of 15–80.
+Viasat Plus was a Norwegian television channel aimed at the audience between the ages of 15–80.
 The channel broadcast re-runs of sit-coms shown on TV3 earlier and soap operas.
-Viasat Plus was broadcast in Norway, and was replaced by ZTV in 2002.
-In Denmark there is a similar channel TV3+.
+In Denmark, there is a similar channel TV3+.

+Broadcasts started on March 17, 2000 and had Mette Throndsen as its director.
+Limited ratings (0.8% share in 2001) led to its closure on December 31, 2001.

 Nowadays, Viasat+ (with the symbol, not letters) is the name of Viasat's Satellite Dish Recording system that can record programs which are broadcast by Viasat (similar to TiVo).